Kimosop-Wakanda/engineering-education/content/articles/text-to-speech/index.md

 ![Set up](/engineering-education/text-to-speech/activity.png)

 #### Navigating Android Studio
-At first glance, you will note that you have been presented with two tabs.
+The android studio by default has two tabs.
 The **activity_main.xml** tab where you will be able to develop and modify the templates and palettes presented to achieve the desired outlook of your application.
 The tab is further divided into three sections, code, design, and spit.
-If you accidentally close the activity_main.xml tab, you can always reopen it in the **app>res>layout>activity_main.xml**.

 ![Reopening .xml file](/engineering-education/text-to-speech/xml.png)